learn-co-curriculum/precollege-intro-software-engineering-track/day-04/lectures/if-else-statements/LECTURE.md

   end

   if false
-      puts "we’ll never see this"
+      puts "we'll never see this"
   else
-      puts "we’ll always see this"
+      puts "we'll always see this"
   end
 ```